lumifyio/lumify/docs/PREBUILT_VM.md

 # Pre-built VM Instructions

 The Pre-built VM comes pre-installed with a sample dataset.
-To re-import the data please see [Re-importing data](#re-importing-data).

 ## System Requirements